 With software development and cloud being ever more accessible, it’s never been easier to take your million-dollar idea and develop it into a working product.

 Of course, the easier it is for ideas to become products, it means there is increased competition in the market.
-Official Government statistics tell us that there were 644,750 companies formed in the 12 months to 31st March 2017.
-Of course, there were also a lot of companies that failed as well, but the number of businesses registered is now up 5.9 per cent on the previous year.
 The age of companies is coming down too, with almost half of businesses registered in the UK being between one and four years old.

 In such a competitive market place, branding is everything; it’s what can make or break a company.
 You could have the best technology, the best services, and the best products in the industry, but if you aren’t able to tell your customers in a way that makes them listen, then you’ll struggle to beat even the most average of competitors.